Create a marketplace in 15 practical steps

 Final words

-In this, article we went through the ten practical steps of building a marketplace.
+In this article, we covered the 15 practical steps of building a marketplace.

 You learned how to validate your concept, develop a marketplace website, grow your user base, and, most importantly, facilitate transactions between your users.

 The article also shared a long list of additional resources for each step.
 You can read everything in one go to get a complete understanding of the marketplace founder journey.
-Or you can use the guide as a go-to source to refer to as you work on your business.
+Or you can use the guide as a go-to source to refer to as you build your business.

-If this guide helps you avoid even one of the mistakes we’ve made ourselves developing marketplace websites over the past ten years, we consider it a huge success.
+If this guide helps you avoid even one of the mistakes we’ve made ourselves developing marketplace websites over the past 10 years, we consider it a huge success.

 But in the end, there’s only so much you can learn from others.
 The best way to learn is to start a marketplace business of your own.